 The bottom of this post also contains recipe card with ingredients and full instructions.

-- Combine the dry ingredients in a small bowl.
-(Breadcrumbs, Parmesan Cheese, and Seasonings.)
+- Combine the breadcrumbs, Parmesan, and seasonings in a small bowl.

-- Combine the wet ingredients in another small bowl.
-(Whisk the egg, add the milk, stir to combine.)
+- Combine the eggs and milk in another small bowl.

 - Add the wet ingredients to the dry and stir to combine until a paste forms.
 (This is the panade.)
 Add the onions/garlic.

 - Add the panade to the meat and use your hands to mix until just combined.
 Don’t overwork the meat or the meatballs will be tough.